Emergent Device Research Group

 Bulk photovoltaic effect induced by symmetry control of two-dimensional materials

 Our team is studying nonreciprocal transport in semiconductors and superconductors.
 One of them is a bulk photovoltaic effect, where the photoelectric conversion occurs without PN junctions.
 Monolayer transition metal dichalcogenides (TMDs) are two-dimensional materials with three-fold symmetry, which are known not to exhibit bulk photovoltaics.
 However, such a nanomaterial is capable of changing symmetry either by deforming or creating heterojunctions.
 This is a unique and important feature of nanomaterials that distinguishes them from bulk.
 Specifically, we have found strong bulk photovoltaic effects in the visible to infrared region in WS2 nanotubes, WSe2/black phosphorus van Waals heterojunctions, and strained MoS2 (Refs.
-1, 3, 5).
+Nature 570, 349 (2019), 3, 5).
 We found that the shift current mechanism plays an important role in this photovoltaic effect.
 Symmetry-controlled nanomaterials showing such large photovoltaic effects will be a promising new platform for high-efficiency photovoltaics and sensors.

 Left: Symmetry controlled TMDs.
 From the top, TMD nanotube, van der Waals heterostructure, and strained device.
 Right: Wave length dependence of bulk photovoltaic coefficient for nano TMDs.